rharish101/mnist-gan/README.md

 ### Training
 The GAN uses [Frechet Inception Distance](https://arxiv.org/abs/1706.08500) for evaluating its performance during training time.
-For this, we need to train an MNIST classifier before training the GAN.
+For this, we need to train a classifier before training the GAN.

 * Classifier: Run `classifier.py`:
     ```sh